v0.7.0 — open & extensible (plugins + reachability correlation)

 Fendix can export results as JSON (for programmatic use), SARIF 2.1.0 (for GitHub Code Scanning integration), and HTML (a self-contained, single-file report you can share with your team).

-Active probes send specially crafted payloads to detect SQL injection (time-based blind SQLi), command injection (safe echo canary), and CRLF header injection.
-They are always OFF by default — you must explicitly pass --enable-active to use them.
-A legal disclaimer is shown when enabled, and a per-endpoint rate limiter caps probes at 20 per endpoint to prevent excessive traffic.
+Active probes send crafted payloads for SQL injection (time-based blind, error-based, and boolean probes), command injection (safe echo canary), and CRLF header injection.
+They are OFF by default — pass --enable-active to enable them.
+A legal disclaimer is shown when active scanning runs.
+Probe volume is capped per endpoint (default 20; override with --max-probes-per-endpoint).

 Yes.
 Use --save-baseline to snapshot your current findings, then pass --baseline on subsequent scans.
 Fendix will diff the results and show only new findings, making it easy to track security posture over time and gate CI/CD pipelines on regressions.